Health Savings Accounts (HSAs)

 HSAs let you save tax-free for medical needs.
 If you have a high-deductible health insurance plan (over $1,350 for individuals or $2,700 for families), you’re eligible.
 They are similar to FSAs, but FSAs generally have more restrictions such as “use it or lose it” rules and they don’t offer a way to invest your contributions.
-I would argue HSAs should be your first choice for investing for retirement, even more so than 401ks and IRAs.
-Here is why:
+I would argue HSAs should be your first choice for investing for retirement, even more so than 401ks and IRAs, as they offer a triple tax break:

 1. Contributions are tax deferred and you can invest the funds